xmartlabs/XLPagerTabStrip/README.md

 * `changeCurrentIndexProgressiveBlock` added to `XLButtonBarPagerTabStripViewController`.
 * `changeCurrentIndexBlock` added to `XLButtonBarPagerTabStripViewController`.
 * indxWasChanged parameter was added to `-(void)pagerTabStripViewController:(XLPagerTabStripViewController *)pagerTabStripViewController updateIndicatorFromIndex:(NSInteger)fromIndex toIndex:(NSInteger)toIndex withProgressPercentage:(CGFloat)progressPercentage indexWasChanged:(BOOL)indexWasChanged;`
-* Bug fix Issue #45: When the current tab is tapped by the user, and later swiping to another tab, the indicator now changes as expected.
+* Bug Fix Issue #45: When the current tab is tapped by the user, and later swiping to another tab, the indicator now changes as expected.
 * Bug Fix: When scrolling between tabs with progressive indicator, the indicator now scrolls swiftly.
 It used to jump for an instant.
+* Bug Fix Issue #54: Twitter PagerTabStrip wasn't loading the navigation title correctly.
+* Bug Fix Issue ##32: Demo for Nav Button Bar Example fix.

 Version 1.1.1